sunilkumartc/data-platform-playbook/docs/data-ingestion/batch-vs-streaming.md

 # Ingestion Architecture

+> "If a data problem can't be explained in one screen, the system is already broken."

 Ingestion is the foundation of your data platform.
 Get it wrong, and everything downstream suffers.
 This chapter provides deep, opinionated guidance on building reliable, cost-effective ingestion systems.

+> "Data freshness is just trust, measured in minutes."

 ## Decision Framework